boxwise/dropapp/README.md

 #### Known Cypress Issues
 We experienced before that tests can fail in CircleCI, but not in the local environment.
 The main reason for it is that Cypress is usually executing the commands slower in a local dev environment.
-Therefore, there is one additional rule when writing test:
+Therefore, a few additional guidelines when writing test:
 + When you want to execute a redirect, e.g. example by clicking a button or tab, please add an assertion after the click, e.g. of the url `cy.url().should('include', 'people_deactivated')`.
 Due to this assertion cypress will definitely wait until the redirect is executed.
++ Only if you use `cy.visit()` you can be sure that the cypress test wait until a page is fully loaded.
+Therefore, try to navigate as much as possible with `cy.visit()`.

 ### Contribution guidelines ###